magma/magma/docs/docusaurus/versioned_docs/version-1.7.0/proposals/p010_subscriber_scaling.md

 ### Scalability calculations

-To contextualize the proposed changes in this section, consider the [representative operator behaviors presented above](https://fb.quip.com/qqcBA5OMeaHA#RAHACA1mTTg), with a single-tenant Orc8r deployment with GA targets of 20k subscribers and 400 gateways over a 7-day period.
+To contextualize the proposed changes in this section, consider the representative operator behaviors presented above [internal document — no longer available], with a single-tenant Orc8r deployment with GA targets of 20k subscribers and 400 gateways over a 7-day period.
 Under this context, the existing architecture results in (1440*7)(400)(20000) = **80 billion subscriber objects sent over the network over a 7-day period — that's 20 terabytes**.
 For the below calculations, we'll assume the new default southbound poll interval is 5 minutes, and that each gateway serves a uniform share of the subscribers (i.e. 50 subscribers at each gateway) with no subscriber mobility

 1. 🌟 1 write per day, 500 mutations each
     1. Read-through cache: (1440/5\*7)(400)(20000/400\*250b) = **10gb**